 It’s not just in movies that you can spot Bath.
 Fans of Benedict Cumberbatch will have been looking out for him in 2015, when the cobbled Queen Street stood in for Victorian England in a special episode of Sherlock.

-You can spot Bath Assembly Rooms in ITV's new series Belgravia, a nineteenth-century historical drama starring Philip Glenister and Tamsin Greig.
+You can spot Bath's Assembly Rooms in ITV's Belgravia, a nineteenth-century historical drama starring Philip Glenister and Tamsin Greig.
 The stunning building features in much of the first episode as a setting for a grand ball in Brussels.

 Visit Lacock, a picturesque Wiltshire village 40 minutes’ drive from Bath, and step back in time – around 200 years, to be precise.
 Its timber-clad cottages provided the backdrop to 2009’s BBC series Cranford, and the National Trust-owned Abbey stood in for Hogwarts in the first and second Harry Potter films, with the 2015 historical drama Wolf Hall also using the Abbey’s exterior in some scenes.

-Sanditon, the ITV drama recently adapted from Austen’s unfinished novel by Andrew Davies, used the National Trust’s Dyrham Park and Iford Manor and Gardens near Bradford-on-Avon as prominent locations, this latter setting also featuring in The Secret Garden, due for release in cinemas in 2020.
+Sanditon, the ITV drama recently adapted from Austen’s unfinished novel by Andrew Davies, used the National Trust’s Dyrham Park and Iford Manor and Gardens near Bradford-on-Avon as prominent locations, this latter setting also featuring in The Secret Garden, released in cinemas in 2020.